Psych Ward: Mister Sinister

 His narcissism also seemed to make it impossible for him not to, in essence, tell on himself.
 After confirming that his seeming obsession with the Summers family—especially the late Scott aka Cyclops—has also admitted that since that person’s death, he has found himself searching for a new purpose and found it with turning his genetics fixation to the so-called Inhumans.

+As in the presentation, I feel comfortable predicting that any kind of meaningful healthy change for the client is unlikely, even with therapeutic intervention.
 Overall, the subject is smart, arrogant, and nearly entirely without empathy.
-Rehabilitation is highly unlikely.
 The only reliable means of “controlling” him would seem to be to give him a project that captures his imagination and give him the free rein to explore it fully.
 However, what he might do in his quest to solve that problem and/or when he became bored would be, undoubtedly, wholly unacceptable.

 Given this, I also would predict that it is highly unlikely Sinister will return.
 His arrogance permits him to see no other outcome but that he bested this writer the moment he showed up at the offices, so the actual outcome of our session is immaterial.
 His ego integrity returned by “showing” me, he’ll now have no compelling reason to return.